anyaevostinar/anyaevostinar.github.io/classes/111-f24/hw4.md

 You should report the average temperatures of 2017 in the following format:
 ```
-In 2017, the average high temperature was 52.91F, the average low temperature was 35.86F and the average average temperature was 45.25F.
+In 2017, the average high temperature was 52.91F.
+The average low temperature was 52.91F.
+The average average temperature was 45.25F.
 ```

 Finally, also in the `weather` function, you'll calculate the longest streak of *stifling* weather days.